nicklockwood/GLView/README.md

     - (void)getGLComponents:(GLfloat *)rgba;

-Pass in a pointer to an array of four GLfloats and this method will populate them with the red, green, blue and alpha components of the UIColor.
+Pass in a pointer to a C array of four GLfloats and this method will populate them with the red, green, blue and alpha components of the UIColor.
 Works with monochromatic and RGB UIColors, but will fail if the color contains a pattern image, or some other unsupported color format.

     - (void)bindGLClearColor;